Poverty in Australia: Defining poverty

-The main way of measuring poverty is to set a poverty line and then determine how many people fall below this line.
-Poverty lines can be set as either absolute poverty lines or relative poverty lines.
-Australia does not have an official poverty line, either absolute or relative.
-The ACOSS/UNSW report series entitled Poverty in Australia uses two poverty lines and also took account of people's housing costs.
-One poverty line used by The Organisation for Economic Co-operation and Development (OECD) and in this study, referred to half of the middle income for all households, that is, 50% of median household income and the other is 60% of median income.
+The primary method of measuring poverty is by establishing a poverty line and determining how many people fall below it.
+Poverty lines can be set as either absolute or relative, but Australia does not have an official poverty line of either type.
+The ACOSS/UNSW report series, entitled Poverty in Australia uses two poverty lines and also accounts for people's housing costs.
+One poverty line, used by The Organisation for Economic Co-operation and Development (OECD) and in this study, is set at 50% of the median household income, while the other is set at 60% of the median income.

 Absolute poverty, extreme poverty

-First introduced in 1990, the dollar a day poverty line measured absolute poverty by the standards of the world's poorest countries.
-The World Bank defined the new international poverty line as $1.27 a day for 2005 (equivalent to $1.00 a day in 1996 US prices). but have recently been updated to be $1.25 and $2.50 per day.
-Absolute poverty, extreme poverty, or abject poverty is "a condition characterized by severe deprivation of basic human needs, including food, safe drinking water, sanitation facilities, health, shelter, education and information.
-It depends not only on income but also on access to services."
+First introduced in 1990, the "dollar-a-day" poverty line measured absolute poverty according to the standards of the world's poorest countries.
+The World Bank defined the new international poverty line as $1.27 a day for 2005 (equivalent to $1.00 a day in 1996 US prices) but it was later updated to $1.25 and $2.50 per day.
+Absolute poverty, extreme poverty, or abject poverty is 'a condition characterised by severe deprivation of basic human needs, including food, safe drinking water, sanitation facilities, health, shelter, education, and information.
+It depends not only on income but also on access to services.'

-The term 'absolute poverty', when used in this fashion, is usually synonymous with 'extreme poverty: Robert McNamara, the former President of the World Bank, described absolute or extreme poverty as, "...a condition so limited by malnutrition, illiteracy, disease, squalid surroundings, high infant mortality, and low life expectancy as to be beneath any reasonable definition of human decency".
-Australia is one of the world's wealthier nations.
-In his article published in Australian Policy Online, Robert Tanton notes that "While this amount is appropriate for third world countries, in Australia, the amount required to meet these basic needs will naturally be much higher because prices of these basic necessities are higher."
+The term 'absolute poverty', when used in this context, is usually synonymous with 'extreme poverty'.
+Robert McNamara, the former President of the World Bank, described absolute or extreme poverty as, '...a condition so limited by malnutrition, illiteracy, disease, squalid surroundings, high infant mortality, and low life expectancy as to be beneath any reasonable definition of human decency'.
+In his article published in Analysis & Policy Observatory, Robert Tanton notes that, 'While this amount is appropriate for third world countries, in Australia, the amount required to meet these basic needs will naturally be much higher because prices of these basic necessities are higher'.

-However, as the amount of wealth required for survival is not the same in all places and time periods, particularly in highly developed countries where few people would fall below the World Bank's poverty lines, countries often develop their own national poverty lines.
+However, as the amount of wealth required for survival is not the same in all places and time periods—particularly in highly developed countries where few people would fall below the World Bank's poverty lines—countries often develop their own national poverty lines.

 Relative poverty

-Poverty can also be measured in relative terms, where the poverty line is set as some proportion of the average income or wealth of the society.
+Poverty can also be measured in relative terms, where the poverty line is set as a proportion of the average income or wealth within society.

-There are many different ways to calculate relative poverty, resulting in different levels of poverty, and researchers often argue about where the line should be drawn.
-For example, a Smith Family and NATSEM (The National Centre for Social and Economic Modelling) report in 2000 indicated as many as 1 in 8 Australians are experiencing poverty.
-The Centre for Independent Studies (CIS) argues that their research indicates the figure is at least 1 in 12 and could even be as low as 1 in 20.
-This is because their poverty lines were determined in different ways:
+There are many different ways to calculate relative poverty, resulting in varying levels of poverty, and researchers often debate where the line should be drawn.
+For example, the Smith Family and NATSEM (The National Centre for Social and Economic Modelling) report in 2000 indicated as many as 1 in 8 Australians were experiencing poverty.
+The Centre for Independent Studies (CIS) argues that their research suggests the figure is at least 1 in 12 and could even be as low as 1 in 20.
+This discrepancy arises because their poverty lines were determined in different ways: